open-quantum-safe/liboqs-cpp/README.md

 Building on POSIX (Linux/UNIX-like) platforms
 ---------------------------------------------

-First, you must build the master branch of liboqs according to the [liboqs building instructions](https://github.com/open-quantum-safe/liboqs#linuxmacos) with shared library support enabled (add `-DBUILD_SHARED_LIBS=ON` to the `cmake` command), followed (optionally) by a `sudo ninja install` to ensure that the shared library is visible system-wide (by default it installs under `/usr/local/include` and `/usr/local/lib` on Linux/macOS).
+First, you must build liboqs according to the [liboqs building instructions](https://github.com/open-quantum-safe/liboqs#linuxmacos) with shared library support enabled (add `-DBUILD_SHARED_LIBS=ON` to the `cmake` command), followed (optionally) by a `sudo ninja install` to ensure that the shared library is visible system-wide (by default it installs under `/usr/local/include` and `/usr/local/lib` on Linux/macOS).

 You may need to set the `LD_LIBRARY_PATH` (`DYLD_LIBRARY_PATH` on macOS) environment variable to point to the path to liboqs' library directory, e.g.